SekerDAO/Usul/README.md

 - TW025 "only the Gnosis Safe may enter Roles function"
 - TW026 "must be a member to execute role module"
 - TW027 "target address is not authorized for role"
+- TW028 "must be a member to vote"
 ```